Skip to main content

 How do I compare journal publisher lists, aggregators, and indexing/abstracting services?

 This feature is available in the Gold Rush® Decision Support system, which is separate from the Library Catalog Comparison System.
-Subscibers to the Library Content Comparison system may use the Gold Rush® Decision Support at no extra charge.
+Subscribers to the Library Content Comparison system may use the Gold Rush® Decision Support at no extra charge.
 Subscribers to the Gold Rush® Decision Support System may just add the difference from their $650/year fee to upgrade to the Library Content Comparison System.

 FAQ: Gold Rush® Decision Support